karanpreetsingh462/FitGenius-Hub/README.md

 ## 🙏 Acknowledgments

 - React team for the amazing framework
-- Spring Boot team for the robust backend framework
+- Express.js team for the robust backend framework
 - Material-UI for the beautiful component library
-- MongoDB team for the flexible database solution
+- Node.js team for the flexible runtime environment

 ## 📞 Support